Fiserv/universal-commerce/recipes/MasterCard.md

 ## Utilization

-As part of the MasterCard compliance requirement, you need to make some changes to your current implementation of Connected Commerce (uCom) API.
-Specifically, you need to replace the existing values in the `TRANSACTION_INITIATION_INDICATOR` field with the new values as shown below:
+As part of the MasterCard compliance requirement, you will need to make some changes to your current implementation of the Connected Commerce (uCom) API for all recurring CIT & MIT transactions.
+Please include the additional fields listed below as per the MasterCard compliance requirement:

-- **Existing Values**
-  - `MIT-RECURRING`
-  - `MIT-INSTALLMENT`

-- **New Values**
-  - `CUSTOMER`
-  - `MERCHANT`

-Furthermore, you will need to include the additional fields below as per the MasterCard compliance requirement:

 | Field Name                  | New / Existing | Definition                                                    | Possible Values                                                                                                                                              |
 |--------------------------------|----------------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|